younessoub/projet_M207/README.md

 pingall
 ```

-if you go back to Onos GUI you should see something like this
+if you go back to Onos GUI you should see something like this (click on h to show hosts)

 ![onos topology](./images/onostopo.JPG)